libsidplayfp/VICE-testprogs/CIA/cia-timer/readme.txt

 =========

 - eight tests using timers of CIA1/2 and check ICR near the timer underrun
-- for upper tests interrupt is disabled, only the IRC is read and displayed
+- for upper tests interrupt is disabled, only the ICR is read and displayed
-- lower tests enable the timer interrupt and IRC is checked even inside the interrupt handler
+- lower tests enable the timer interrupt and ICR is checked even inside the interrupt handler

   CIA1TA     CIA1TB